 Trees that are tolerant of wetter soils and growing conditions!
 Trees for wetland areas, riparian zones, and other locations.

-This excellent and very popular Red & Silver Maple hybrid is an upright, fast-growing, deciduous shade tree with outstanding blazing fall colors.
+Autumn Blaze maple is an excellent and very popular Red & Silver Maple hybrid is an upright, fast-growing, deciduous shade tree with outstanding blazing fall colors.
 It is one of the very best autumn and fall color maple trees.
-You will not be disappointed!
+This variety is fast growing, tolerates clay, and wet soils.
+You will be very happy with these spectacular trees!

-Betula 'Cully' is a special cultivar with white and peach colored exfoliating bark.
-Please note that we sell the single trunk version only and these particular trees are small now, but can grow 3' - 4' per year.
+River Birch, 'Heritage'is a special cultivar with white and peach colored exfoliating bark.
+Please note that we sell the single trunk version only and these particular trees can grow up to 3' - 4' per year.
+They are hardy, more resistant to insects and disease, well adapted to wet soils, and are fast growing.
+They also provide some screening with their branching.

 Sweetbay Magnolia trees produce fragrant white flowers and brilliant red seed pods at the end of summer.
-This gorgeous tree is very fragrant and a must-have for well designed landscapes!
+This gorgeous tree is very fragrant and is a must-have for well designed landscapes!
 It blooms from May through July with beautiful white flowers that are so fragrant and just a constant reminder about the true beauty of nature.
 It is also a wildlife tree an attracts birds feeding on its red seeds in August and September.
-These are large trees and a great value of beauty for the price.
+These grow to good sized trees and a great value of beauty for the price.

-An American native tree known for its large majestic size, and multi-color bark.
-It has strong winter and all season interest.
-This is a large beautiful fast growing shade tree commonly seen along stream banks and in low areas.
+The American Sycamore tree is a great American native tree known for its majestic size, and multi-color bark.
+It is a much loved tree with great historic interest, and has strong winter and all season appeal.
+The Sycamore tree is a large beautiful fast growing shade tree commonly seen along stream banks and in low areas.
 It does need regular moisture to establish itself.
+American Sycamore trees are often grown in tree lines to create impressive lines of the majestic trees.
+This year's crop is growing very straight and are quite amazing.
+Customers considering these trees should buy now.
+Highly recommended tree!

 The swamp white oak has greater tolerance to wet areas and displays really beautiful multi-color leaves in the fall that are unique and inspiring.
 This is a beautiful tree to be seen and is native to USDA zones 3 - 9.